nkrusch/dissertation/readme.txt

 inspecting the references that could not be archived elsewhere.

 ------------------------------------------------------------------------
-🐳  Start here: create a Docker environment
+🐳  Getting Started — Create a Docker Environment
 ------------------------------------------------------------------------

 Prerequisites:
 * Docker - https://docs.docker.com/engine/install/
-  (not compatible with podman)
+* Operating system - in principle any Docker-compatible OS
-* memory - container size will be approx. 8 GB
+* memory - container size is be approx. 8 GB
+* Internet - Container build/pull requires the host to be online, other steps can be executed offline.

+Prepare and launch a virtual execution environment.
+There are two options (the first one is faster).

+OPTION A) Use a pre-built container.

+    docker pull --platform=linux/amd64 ghcr.io/nkrusch/dissertation:main
+    docker run -v "$(pwd)/dissertation:/usr/dissertation" \
+        -it --rm ghcr.io/nkrusch/dissertation:main

-At the unzipped sources root directory, run:
+OPTION B) Build a new container.
+Run at the unzipped sources root:

     docker build --platform=linux/amd64 . -t dimage
     docker run -v "$(pwd):/usr/dissertation" -it --rm dimage

-* The build commands prepares and launches a virtual container, with all necessary software is pre-installed in the container.
+* All necessary software is pre-installed in the container.
-* The docker run command mounts a shared volume.
-The outputs of the commands run inside the container are visible on the host.
+* The docker run command mounts a shared volume to share files between the container and the host.

-The build takes ~10-30 min, depending on the host hardware.
-It may be possible to speed up the build by giving the additional build parameter NJOBS (where ? is the number of available cores):

-    docker build --build-arg NJOBS=? --platform=linux/amd64 . -t dimage

-The container expects amd64/x86 architecture.
-It can be used on other architectures, but it will run slower than on a compatible host.
+* The container expects amd64/x86 architecture.
+It can be used on other architectures, but it will run slower.
+* The container has been tested on macOS (amd and arm).
+* Not compatible with podman.

 ------------------------------------------------------------------------
-📁  Source code organization
+📁  Source Code Organization
 ------------------------------------------------------------------------
     .
     ├─ 🗀 code/            : Code listings